Sustainable use of wild species

 Take actions in supply chains that include the participation of workers and pickers.

-Recognize and support local knowledge about wild species.
+Recognize and support local knowledge.

 Monitor practices and make improvements.